v1.23 · MIT licensed · macOS · Linux · Windows

-A collection of small, fast, open-source audio models — speech-to-text, text-to-speech, voice activity detection, language identification — packaged as CLI tools and an OpenClaw skill for LLM agents.
-One 20MB binary.
+Small, fast, open-source audio models — speech-to-text with timestamped segments and speaker diarization for meetings, text-to-speech that exports straight to Telegram-ready OGG/Opus voice notes, voice activity detection, and language ID.
+CLI tools plus an OpenClaw skill for LLM agents.
+CoreML on Apple Silicon, ONNX on Linux + Windows.
+One Rust binary.
 No Python.
 No ffmpeg.

 • 25 STT languages